Who can submit a proposal?

 What should be the duration of a program?

 1. Full length programs usually run for 6-12 weeks or longer.
-Examples of past full length program are:
+Example of a recent full length program is:

 2. Short duration programs, covering important developments in an area that requires a focused response, run for 2 weeks or more, but less than 6 weeks.
 A scientific case for the appropriateness of the duration needs to be made in the proposal.
 Examples of short duration programs are: